Andrea Horwath: Housing

 In April 2023, Hamilton city council declared a state of emergency over opioids, homelessness, and mental health.

 In April 2024, following city council's rejection of the plan, Horwath used her strong mayor powers to pass a plan to build affordable housing on a Stoney Creek parking lot.
 Hamilton’s ethics watchdog later cleared Horwath of wrongdoing in response to a complaint over her role in advancing the plan.
 The provincial government had previously rewarded Hamilton with $17.5 million for exceeding 2023 housing targets.

 In August 2024, she endorsed a previously proposed plan on sanctioned encampments offering tiny homes to unhoused people.
 The city later banned tents in public parks, and was sued by 14 unhoused residents, citing alleged infringed charter rights.
 The Ontario Superior Court later ruled in the city's favour in December 2024.
 The city also approved a plan to build an outdoor shelter on Barton Street, constructed in December 2024.

 Personal life

 She lives in Hamilton with her son Julian (born November 1992), who is a rapper.
 In a March 2011 interview with the Toronto Star, she spoke publicly for the first time about the breakup of her longtime relationship with Julian's father, Hamilton businessman Ben Leonetti.
 Horwath had met Ben Leonetti in her university years, when she was working part-time as a waitress and he was a jazz musician.
 The two lived together for 25 years without getting married and split up in 2010.
+As of 2026, Horwath is suing Leonetti and the city of Hamilton to demolish a home that she owns and he resides at.
+In August, she revealed that she was a survivor of intimate partner violence.

 In 2025, Horwath suffered a fall outside Hamilton City Hall during “extremely windy conditions”.
 She received surgery and treatment for multiple injuries.